szcf-weiya/SplitClusterTest/README.md

 ## :hammer_and_wrench: Installation

-For single-cell data analysis, this package depends on `Seurat`.
+For single-cell data analysis, this package depends on [Seurat](https://github.com/satijalab/Seurat).
 Since there are potential compatibility issue across different major versions of Seurat.
-We recommended Seurat v4, and it can be installed via the following command:
+We recommend [Seurat v4](https://github.com/satijalab/seurat/tree/v4.4.0), and it can be installed via the following command:

 ```r
 devtools::install_github("satijalab/seurat@v4.4.0")